pranjalsachan9935/Job-Application-MERN/README.md

 1- Logout Functionality: Users can now securely log out.

 2- Role-Based Routing:

-    -Admins are restricted from accessing Apply to Job and User Profile pages.
+Admins are restricted from accessing Apply to Job and User Profile pages.

 3- "Apply Now" Button Disabled for Admins: Ensures only users can apply for jobs.